 5 Key Items to Think About

 There are a great number of factors to consider, from environmental factors, to performance characteristics, to final aesthetics and texture.
-To help you better understand just what factors go into building the best flooring system for your unique application, we came up with the “PIP Project Consideration Process”, which identifies the following: #1 – Initial project considerations One of the first things you should look at when considering an industrial flooring system is the current condition of your concrete substrate.
+To help you better understand just what factors go into building the best quality industrial flooring and design system for your unique application, we came up with the “PIP Project Consideration Process”, which identifies the following: #1 – Initial project considerations One of the first things you should look at when considering an industrial flooring system is the current condition of your concrete substrate.
 This will help drive the type of flooring structure you should install within your facility.
 So, start by evaluating the following:

 #1 – Initial project considerations